docker/docs/datacenter/ucp/2.1/guides/get-support.md

 2. On the top-right menu, **click your username**, and choose **Support Dump**.
    An archive will be downloaded by your browser after a brief time interval.

-If the User Interface is not accessible, you may perform the following number of steps instead to obtain a single-node version of the support dump:
+If the user interface is not accessible, you may perform the following number of steps instead to obtain a single-node version of the support dump:

 1. Obtain direct CLI access to the docker daemon on a UCP manager node.